-For those of us who are pressed for time and have a busy, ever-changing schedule but would love some extra money in the bank, mystery shopping is a hugely attractive proposition.
+For those of us who are pressed for time but would love some extra money in the bank, mystery shopping is a hugely attractive proposition.

 There’s little to no commitment required, endless flexibility, and most importantly, it’s fun!